PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: STATEMENT OF INTENT

-The following positions will form the core of the Chapter Central Committee (hereafter referred to as the CCC) and be responsible for continued functioning of the Chapter.
+The following positions will form the Chapter Central Committee (hereafter referred to as the CCC) and be responsible for continued functioning of the Chapter.
 Members of the CCC may facilitate subcommittees and deputy roles as their position demands.
+Any deputies will become members of the CCC.
 Access to membership information from the Organization and any personally identifiable information (PII) collected by the Chapter requires a Non-Disclosure Agreement be signed between the accessing member and the Organization.
 Pursuant to the Organization's mission of empowering marginalized people, all attempts shall be made to encourage queer, trans, indigenous, of color, disabled, and/or non-men members to step into leadership positions.

 ## SECTION TWO: NATIONAL OFFICES OF THE CCC